 - CLP offers a wide range of exhibition and education facilities to share knowledge with the public and provide value-added services to customers.
-Members of the public are welcome to visit these facilities and interactive platforms, which cover three key areas: energy business, fuels, and energy efficiency and conservation. - For more information on visitation facilities: Visit to CLP
+Members of the public are welcome to visit these facilities and interactive platforms, to learn about CLP's energy business, fuels, and energy efficiency. - For more information on visitation facilities: Visit to CLP

-About Our Energy Business CLP Power Low Carbon Energy Education Centre CLP has sponsored the City University of Hong Kong to set up a CLP Power Low Carbon Energy Education Centre on campus, where visitors can learn about the importance of low-carbon energy in addressing the challenge of climate change.
+CLP Power Low Carbon Energy Education Centre • CLP has sponsored the City University of Hong Kong to set up a CLP Power Low Carbon Energy Education Centre on campus, where visitors can learn about the importance of low-carbon energy in addressing the challenge of climate change.
 Various exhibition zones are connected by an innovative array of multimedia and interactive elements, illustrating the complex scientific concepts and generation principles of different kinds of energy in an interesting and vivid manner.
 The Centre provides free onsite or online guided tours and a variety of educational activities to offer visitors an inspiring and enlightening learning experience.
-Power Quality Workshop It provides a better understanding of the vital issue of power quality to the industry and corporate customers.
+Power Quality Workshop (Workshop closed for renovation until further notice) • It provides a better understanding of the vital issue of power quality to the industry and corporate customers.
 Exhibits and interactive games that illustrate the causes of voltage dips and harmonic distortions, the corresponding potential impacts on electrical equipment and mitigation measures are featured.
-CLP Pulse The CLP clock tower was built in 1940 and served as the CLP headquarters for more than seven decades.
+CLP Pulse • The CLP clock tower was built in 1940 and served as the CLP headquarters for more than seven decades.
 This landmark architecture was named as a Grade One historic building in 2018.
-The building has been revitalised to become CLP Pulse, showcasing the intertwined history of Hong Kong's electricity development and the Kadoorie Family.
+The building has been revitalised to become CLP Pulse , showcasing the intertwined history of Hong Kong's electricity development and the Kadoorie Family.
 The iconic building has been turned into a cultural hub with three themed exhibitions.
 "ElectriCity" details the development of Hong Kong's electricity supply, Our Home · Our History tells the story of the Kadoorie family, and Traces of Human Touch curated by the Intangible Cultural Heritage Office showcases a number of local intangible cultural heritage items.
 CLP Pulse also features a host of multimedia features and experiential activities for the public to enjoy and learn our history and culture, sustaining its decades-long bond with the Hong Kong community.
+Green Studio • Green Studio tour welcomes primary schools and community organisations to experience the green adventure and learn more about environmental protection, climate change and energy conservation.
+Booking available and free of charge.